nycmeshnet/nycmeshnet.github.io/download/index.md

 **Firmware**

 Our firmware is based on [qMp](http://qmp.cat/), which is an [OpenWrt](https://openwrt.org/) package using [BMX6](http://bmx6.net/projects/bmx6) meshing protocol.
-Thanks to Roger at qMp for all his help.
+Thanks to Roger at qMp for all of his help.